jcomeauictx/w-a-s-t-e/rfcs/addressing.md

 Getting rid of the decimal point will require fixed-length coordinates, which is conceptually simple enough.
 However, degrees east and west can exceed 100, so the tens digit will have to encode for that possibilty.
-The easiest way would be to borrow the hexadecimal digits A through F: my house number above would then change from 110.316302W to B0316202W.
+The easiest way would be to borrow the hexadecimal digits A through F: my street name above would then change from W110.316302 to WB0316202.

 Shortening the numbers is more difficult.
-The 4th decimal place represents 11.1 meters at the equator, which is far too large a grain for shanty towns or tent cities, and chopping the 6th decimal place isn't much of an improvement.
+The 4th decimal place represents 11.1 meters at the equator, which is far too large a grain for shanty towns or tent cities.
+Chopping the 6th decimal place isn't much of an improvement, but should arguably be done: Calle GPSWB031620 2406771N.

 One possibility would be to use a fixed, known, coordinate set for the city center, and have the street address be an offset from that.
 Yet another possibility would be to use one of the various [Geohash](https://en.wikipedia.org/wiki/Geohash) formats, splitting it into two parts to represent street name